A collaborative online platform developed to assist WASH sector professionals in applying a WASH systems strengthening approach.

 How to start applying it in your work

 If you are at the start of your career or are a senior WASH expert that wants to understand what a systems strengthening approach entails and how you can integrate it in your work, this free online course is for you.
-Read more about the basics course.

 Specialist course: Building blocks of sustainable WASH systems

 When WASH systems are strong and resilient they deliver services that meet people's needs.
 When they are weak, services are poor, unreliable or fail altogether.
 The WASH systems strengthening approach looks at the WASH system as a whole, through the lens of 9 critical "building blocks" as monitoring, finance and policy and legislation.
 Each session in this course focuses on one of these building blocks of a sustainable system.
-Read more about the specialist course.

 The WASH Systems Academy is a collaborative platform.
 Many organisations in the WASH sector are already engaged in strengthening WASH systems, so let's combine efforts to accelerate systems change!